SERVICES

 What is a Will?

 A Will is a binding expression of your wishes.
-It says what you want to happen to your assets when you pass on.
+It sets out what you want to happen to your assets when you pass away.
 A Will can provide protection for your family when you are no longer there.
-It is an important document and must be reviewed annually or when your circumstances change.
-If, for example, you get married or have children, your will should be reviewed to see if it is still achieving its purpose.

 What effect does my marital status have on my Will?